zencart/documentation/content/user/running/blogging.md

 The Zen Cart [EZ-Pages](/user/ezpages/) system allows you to create content using a secure, controlled facility.
 This content can then be displayed on your site.
 You can even organize your pages into chapters and have a table of contents.

+### Use News Box Manager
+The [News Box Manager](https://www.zen-cart.com/downloads.php?do=file&id=2264) plugin allows you to create new pages for your site.

 ### Create and send a newsletter regularly

 Creating and building an email list using a [newsletter](/user/email/newsletters/) is a great way to develop a community.